How To Use Your Xbox One Controller on your PC

 My Windows 10 installation downloaded and installed the drivers automatically.
 It took care of everything and the controller was ready in a few seconds.
 That’s because Windows 10 has the Xbox drivers installed as part of the Xbox accessories app.

-If you use Windows 8, you will need to manually update though Device Manager.
+If you use Windows 8, you will need to manually update the Device Manager.

 - Connect your Xbox One controller to your PC and let it be detected by Windows.